Aṣṭamy Amṛta Vṛṣṭiḥ

 To let the devotee also partake of them all, the Lord manifests His kṛpā śakti (also called anugraha), the superintendent of all the śaktis, by which the devotee becomes attractive even to the Lord.

-This śakti is situated like an empress the middle of a lotus whose eight petals are the eight śaktis (vimalā, utkarṣiṇī, jñāna, kriyā, yoga, prahvī, satyā, and īśānī).
+This śakti is situated like an empress in the middle of a lotus whose eight petals are the eight śaktis (vimalā, utkarṣiṇī, jñāna, kriyā, yoga, prahvī, satyā, and īśānī).

-This anugraha decorates itself in the eyes of the Lord and it appears in different forms as vātsalya (affection) in relation to His devotees in the mood of servant, etc. (dāsa, sakhā, etc.).
+This anugraha decorates itself in the eyes of the Lord and appears in different forms as vātsalya (affection) in relation to His devotees in the mood of servant, etc. (dāsa, sakhā, etc.).
+In some cases it appears as kāruṇya (compassion).

-When it appears to in relation to the devotees in conjugal mood it is known as citta-viddrāviṇī ākarṣiṇī śakti (which melts the heart of Kṛṣṇa and attracts Him).
+When it appears in relation to the devotees in conjugal mood it is known as citta-viddrāviṇī ākarṣiṇī śakti (which melts the heart of Kṛṣṇa and attracts Him).
+Sometimes according to the different moods of the different devotees it is known by other names also.

 By this kṛpā-śakti, the all-pervading element of the Lord's free will influences the heart and causes great astonishment even in those realized souls who are fully self-satisfied ātmārāmas.